niallthomson/eks-workshop-v2/website/docs/fundamentals/storage/efs/efs-csi-driver.md

 Events:                <none>
 ```

-Now that we understand EKS StorageClass and the EFS CSI driver, we'll proceed to modify the UI component to use the EFS `StorageClass` with Kubernetes dynamic volume provisioning and a PersistentVolume for storing product images.
+Now that we understand the EFS StorageClass and how the EFS CSI driver works, we're ready to proceed to the next step where we'll modify the UI component to use the EFS `StorageClass` with Kubernetes dynamic volume provisioning and a PersistentVolume for storing product images.